sowcow/blog/content/posts/jesus-of-nazareth.md

 Also having this visual fulcrum and "acquaintance" with characters almost makes you curious about other things about them.
 I expect the next final episode to deliver on that remarkably.

+---

+The final part is less of a nice trip or a dinner.
+So I won't judge from that point of view.
+I'll just address what I found to be interesting.
+Although I should say that the episode has lots of crying people kind of content.
+Also it has content that makes you think about the religion.

+But I'll focus on characters here.

+Caiaphas has this top position and he is the only one who does acting like spiritual matters are more than letters and matters of power to him.
+It looks unnatural by intent.
+I beleive others are not allowed to use that degree of this kind of manipulative rhetoric.

+Zerah is this very neutral and balanced in some way character just playing his role.
+Able but gray too.

+Judah unlike Zerah got unbalanced.
+He was influenced by Jesus but remained undecided.
+He lost clear thought and action.

+Pontius Pilate interestingly saw danger of Jesus (with the help of Zerah).
+I found this remarkable in the way that actually there is an outlook that Christianity caused or at least contributed to the fall of Roman Empire.

+---

+Overall nice trip into Roman Judea with many interesting acquaintances.
+On the other hand less likely to be a "social" movie.